PET Rapid Image Reconstruction Challenge (PETRIC): Materials and methods

 \subsection{Reference reconstruction}

 Reference MAP solutions are computed using a modified version of the BSREM algorithm, using an EM-like preconditioner, subsets, and a relaxed step-size:

 with $\set P_{\set C}$ the projection onto the non-negative image space and $S$ the average of the “sensitivity images" $A_s^T \cdot m_s$ for each subset $s$, $\delta$ a small number (determined from the OSEM image) and $\alpha$ a step-size that decreased with iterations.
 This algorithm has been shown to converge to the MAP solution \cite{ahn2003globally}.
-Our implementation, available at \href{https://github.com/SyneRBI/SIRF-Contribs/blob/v3.8.0/src/Python/sirf/contrib/BSREM/BSREM.py}{GitHub:SyneRBI/SIRF-Contribs/BSREM}, used a number of subsets different for each specific scanner, and manual tuning of the step size parameters.
+Our implementation \cite{SIRF_Contribs_BSREM} used a number of subsets different for each specific scanner, and manual tuning of the step size parameters.
 Nevertheless, we found that a high number of updates (of the order of 15\,000) was often required.
 If necessary, the algorithm was restarted until our convergence metrics were satisfied, see section \ref{sec:metrics}.
-Two reference reconstructions for test data is shown in Figure~\ref{fig:reference:osem}.
+Two reference reconstructions for test datasets are shown in Figure~\ref{fig:reference:osem}.
 A dedicated example demonstrating PET image reconstruction with BSREM using SIRF can be found in a corresponding SyneRBI \href{https://github.com/SyneRBI/SIRF-Contribs/blob/master/src/notebooks/BSREM_illustration.ipynb}{notebook}.